loreanvictor/rxdeep/docs/md/docs/precision.md

 ## Redundancy

-_Redundancy_ refers to situations when a `State` emits without a good reason for doing so (i.e. none of the outline criteria hold up).
+_Redundancy_ refers to situations when a state emits without a good reason for doing so (i.e. none of the outline criteria hold up).
-**RxDeep** has no redundancy, meaning a `State` does not emit values without a good reason (without one of the aforementioned criteria being true).
+**RxDeep** has no redundancy, meaning a state does not emit values without a good reason (without one of the aforementioned criteria being true).

 This is due to the fact that leaf-changes are fully traced and delivered only to affected sub-states, and arbitrary